 Being as close to nature as you are on the slopes is wonderful, but let’s make sure it is not detrimental to the surrounding ecosystems.
 Even though we wish you a snow-white holiday, BLANC wants to inspire you to spice up your trip with some green tips!
 We promise, being eco-minded in the slopes is as easy as ABC and our planet will express its gratitude by providing many more ski trips in the years to come.

 Donate Used Equipment

 Taking your ski jacket to the conventional dry cleaners might be a bad idea because of the waterproof coating applied on most skiwear, as the toxic cleaning chemicals used in the process are very harsh and might damage the coating.
-Wet cleaning is a more appropriate option for these types of wears as the process is milder.
-As opposed to using solvents like PERC, our process instead uses natural and biodegradable detergents which is kinder to your ski items, as well as looking after your health and the planet.
-You can book your time slot online with BLANC here; we promise a careful clean that will blow new life into your skiwear season after season!
+Wet cleaning or CO2 cleaning are more appropriate options for these types of wears as these processes don’t involve any of those harsh chemicals used by traditional dry cleaning.
+As opposed to using solvents like PERC, our process instead uses natural and biodegradable detergents, water and/or liquid carbon dioxide - which are kinder to your ski items, as well as looking after your health and the planet.
+You can book your time slot online with BLANC here or visit one of our London stores; we promise a careful clean that will blow new life into your skiwear season after season!